Numbers 5 – Separating from Sin

 1. (5-7) The command to make restitution.

-2. (8) How to make restitution to the dead.
+2. (8) How to make restitution when the victim is dead.

-a.
-The restitution for the wrong must go to the Lord: If there is not a surviving kinsman to make restitution to, then the restitution payment must go to the Lord.
+b.
+The restitution for the wrong must go to the LORD: If a surviving relative could not be found to receive the restitution, then the restitution payment must go to the LORD.
 The payment of restitution was just as important – if not more important – for the guilty one paying it as it was for the victim receiving it.

 3. (9-10) The right of every Israelite to partake of the offerings he brought.

 a.
-Every offering of all the holy things of the children of Israel, which they bring to the priest, shall be his: Certain offerings (such as the peace offering of Leviticus 3) were intended to have a portion of the offering (like a good piece of meat) returned, so they and their family could have a fellowship meal with the Lord.
+Every offering of all the holy things of the children of Israel, which they bring to the priest, shall be his: Certain offerings (such as the peace offering of Leviticus 3) were intended to have a portion of the offering (like a good piece of meat) returned to the one who brought the offering.
+The one who brought the offering and their family could have a fellowship meal before the LORD.

 b.
-And every man’s holy things shall be his: This command reminds of the absolute right the offerer had to share in such offerings; it is essentially a way to preserve an open door for fellowship with the Lord – the priest couldn’t take the offerer’s portion away, a king couldn’t tax it away.
+And every man’s holy things shall be his: This command reminds of the absolute right the one who brought the offering had to share in such offerings.
+This was a way to preserve the opportunity for everyone in Israel to have a holy fellowship meal before the LORD.
+The priest couldn’t take the portion to himself and a king couldn’t tax it away.

 i.
-In the midst of this chapter on the separation from sin, God therefore reminds Israel of the purpose of this separation – fellowship with God.
+In the midst of this chapter on the separation from sin, God therefore reminded Israel of the purpose of this separation: fellowship with God.
 This, ultimately, is the reason to pursue purity: Blessed are the pure in heart, for they shall see God (Matthew 5:8).

 i.
 “This law was given partly to deter wives from adulterous practices, and partly to secure wives against the rage of their hard-hearted husbands, who otherwise might upon mere suspicions destroy them, or at least put them away.”
 (Poole)

 b.
-If the spirit of jealousy comes upon him and he becomes jealous of his wife: Sometimes jealousy in a marriage is revealed to be completely justified; other times it is found to be completely false.
-Either way, God knows it means something must be dealt with, and here He gives Israel a way to do it.
+If the spirit of jealousy comes upon him and he becomes jealous of his wife: Sometimes jealousy in a marriage is revealed to be justified; other times it is found to be false.
+Either way, God gave Israel a way to dealt with this spirit of jealousy.

 2. (15) The offering to resolve a spirit of jealousy.

-b.
-He shall pour no oil on it and put no frankincense on it: There was to be no oil or frankincense – which were thought to sweeten a typical grain offering; but there is nothing sweet about this offering for remembrance, for bringing iniquity to remembrance.
-This offering was truly bitter, not sweet, because either a wife would be found guilty of adultery, or a husband found guilty of unfounded suspicion.

 c.
+He shall pour no oil on it and put no frankincense on it: There was to be no oil or frankincense, things added to sweeten a typical grain offering.
+There is nothing sweet about this offering for remembrance, for bringing iniquity to remembrance.
+This offering was bitter, not sweet, because either a wife would be found guilty of adultery, or a husband found guilty of unfounded suspicion.

-For bringing iniquity to remembrance: It wasn’t that perhaps the wife committed adultery and didn’t “remember” it; it was not for the husband or wife to remember, but for the whole community to remember the terrible nature of either adultery or false accusation.
+d.
+For bringing iniquity to remembrance: It wasn’t that perhaps the wife committed adultery and didn’t “remember” it.
+The sacrifice was not for the husband or wife to remember, but for the whole community to remember the terrible nature of either adultery or false accusation.

 i.
-The idea of uncover the woman’s head (Numbers 5:18) is to unbind and “let down” her hair.
+The idea of the phrase uncover the woman’s head in verse 18 is to unbind and “let down” her hair.
 “The unbinding of the woman’s hair is another hint that she was viewed as unclean.
 ‘Lepers’ had to let their hair hang loose as a mark of their uncleanness.”
 (Wenham)

 b.
 The priest shall put her under oath, and say to the woman: In his oath, the priest would solemnly announce that if the woman was innocent of the accusation of adultery, she would be free from this bitter water that brings a curse.
 But if she was in fact guilty of adultery, she would be under the curse.

-ii.
+iii.
 After the priest said this, the woman had to respond: Amen, so be it.
 She had to agree that if she was innocent, she deserved vindication; but if guilty, she deserved the punishment of the curse.
-She was not allowed the option of saying, “well, I did it, but it was really all right in the sight of God.
-After all, we loved each other, or my husband neglected me, and . . .”
-At the very least, this ceremony demanded that sin be called sin – guilty or innocent!
+A verdict of “guilty yet excused” was never in mind.
+Guilty or innocent, adultery was regarded as sin.

 c.
 The priest shall write these curses in a book, and he shall scrape them off into the bitter water: After reading the curse, and hearing the woman’s agreement, the priest would write the oath on a scroll – and scrape the dried ink into the bitter water.

 d.
-The priest shall take the grain offering: After this, the priest would offer the grain offering – a picture of fellowship and thanks to God – and the accused woman would drink the bitter water.
+The priest shall take the grain offering: After this, the priest offered the grain offering – a picture of fellowship and thanks to God – and the accused woman drank the bitter water.

 ii.
-The rabbis also said that if the woman was guilty, the same disease would come upon the man she had committed adultery with; but they also said that even if the wife had been guilty, but her husband had been guilty of adultery also, the bitter water would have no effect on her.
+According to Adam Clarke, some Jewish rabbis also said that if the woman was guilty, the same disease would come upon the man she had committed adultery with; but they also said that even if the wife had been guilty, but her husband had been guilty of adultery also, the bitter water would have no effect on her.

 iii.
-This ceremony could only work with some supernatural element involved; drinking dusty and inky water won’t cause internal disease in only those guilty of adultery.
-But as well, the mental stress of knowing you are guilty and openly proclaiming the rightness of judgment upon the guilty, cannot be good for one’s health!
+This ceremony could only work with some supernatural element involved; drinking water with dust and ink doesn’t normally cause internal disease in only those guilty of adultery.
+However, the mental stress of knowing your guilt and openly proclaiming the rightness of judgment upon yourself cannot be good for one’s health.

 iv.
-At the very least, this ceremony made the entire community (it was seemingly a public ceremony) aware of the evil of adultery – and the seriousness of trying to hide your sin.
-The existence of the ceremony itself was an incentive to faithfulness in marriage, and therefore good for the entire nation.
+At the very least, because this was a public ceremony, it made the entire community aware of the evil of adultery – and the seriousness of trying to hide your sin.
+The existence of the ceremony itself was an incentive to faithfulness in marriage, and therefore it was good for the entire nation.